-For the woefully unfamiliar, the brilliant Bill Lawrence is the writer and exec producer behind “Scrubs,” “Cougar Town,” “Spin City,” and “Clone High,” which means that he is responsible, at least in part, for the Turk Dance, Penny Can, irrational hatred of Hugh Jackman, and Hooch (who is crazy).
+For the woefully unfamiliar, the brilliant Bill Lawrence is the writer and exec producer behind the TV shows “Scrubs,” “Cougar Town,” “Spin City,” and “Clone High,” which means that he is responsible, at least in part, for the Turk Dance, Penny Can, irrational hatred of Hugh Jackman, and Hooch (who is crazy).
 He’s also one of the most dicked around showrunners on network television, having had “Scrubs” bounce around ABC’s schedule for years with the perpetual threat of cancellation hanging over its head, and now having third season of “Cougar Town” being held up for seven months (it will officially debut on Valentine’s Day, after “Last Man Standing”).
 Basically, he is to ABC what Joss Whedon was to Fox and Dan Harmon is to NBC, a beloved showrunner with a cult-like fanbase who gets little to no respect from studio suits (or Nielsen audiences).
 There is a reason, after all, that “Cougar Town” and “Community” reference each other frequently: Harmon and Lawrence are mutual Twitter admirers who often sulk together.

 Anyway, news is that Bill Lawrence — whose “Cougar Town” doesn’t have much hope for a fourth-season renewal — is now preparing himself to be dicked around by Fox.